SNC6SI/radarVisualization/readme.md

 3. draw the detected area with parsed signals using basic drawing apis from opencv
    - for performance reason do not use python/matlab for now
 4. access usb camera and record real scenes
+5. support scene scaling
-5. record video and blf simultanously
+6. record video and blf simultanously

 __offline mode__
 1. replay recorded blf to generate visualization video offline